askuric/Arduino-Closed-Loop-Motor-Control/README.md

 Documentation comming soon.

 # Contact
-Please do not hesitate to leave an issue or contact me direclty by email.
+Please do not hesitate to leave an issue.
-I will be very happy to hear your experiences. antun.skuric@outlook.com